Psalm 116: Syriac Christianity

-The Syriac church applies it to converts coming into the church.
+The Syriac Church applies it to converts coming into the church.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed (as two consecutive psalms) in the office of None.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Catholicism

 The Psalm has been used as public prayer by Pope John Paul II, who called it a "Prayer of thanksgiving to the Lord".
 The Psalm is used in the Rule of St. Benedict.
 However, Psalm 117 is now read in the Liturgy of the Hours.

 Protestant Christianity

 Matthew Henry calls it a thanksgiving psalm, while Charles Spurgeon saw it as "A Psalm of Thanksgiving in the Person of Christ".
 David Dickson wrote, "This Psalm is a threefold engagement of the Psalmist unto thanksgiving unto God, for his mercy unto him, and in particular for some notable delivery of him from death, both bodily and spiritual."

 On February 3, 1788 Anglican Minister, Reverend Richard Johnson delivered the first Christian church service ever on Australian soil to convicts of the First Fleet.
 The text of his sermon was Psalm 116:12-14.